top of page

 How is it administered?

-Immunocidin was initially approved for intra-tumoral injection treatment.
+Immunocidin was initially evaluated and approved as an intra-tumoral injection treatment.

 Some dogs might experience lethargy, fever, or vomiting, depending on how the product is administered and their level of sensitivity.
-If Immunocidin is injected into the tumor, there may be some injection site pain and there may be discharge from the tumor as it breaks down.
+If Immunocidin is injected into the tumor, there may be some injection site pain, and discharge from the tumor as it breaks down.

-In what ways might Immunocidin help dogs with cancer?
+What are the different ways immunocidin might help dogs with cancer?

 How well it works depends on many factors, including: